-Marthe K. Brun obtained a doctorate in personalized treatment
+Marthe K. Brun received her doctorate in personalized treatment

-In Marthe Kirkesæther Brun's doctoral work lies the key to preventing disease flare-ups in individuals with chronic inflammatory disease: The dosage of the biological drug infliximab should be adjusted over time, based on measurements of the drug's concentration in the blood.
+Marthe Kirkesæther Brun's doctoral thesis holds the key to preventing disease flare-ups in individuals with chronic inflammatory disease: The dosage of the biological drug infliximab should be adjusted over time, based on measurements of the drug's concentration in the blood.

 She has called the thesis Infliximab therapy in immune-mediated inflammatory diseases: Immunogenicity and proactive therapeutic drug monitoring